Convergence estimates for the Magnus expansion I. Banach algebras: The combinatorial approach

-(In fact, analiticity around $(0,0)$ and \eqref{eq:eu1} implies \eqref{eq:eu2}.)
-The function given in the statement solves this equation.
-The nature of the poles follows from elementary considerations.
-The statement about absolute convergence follows from restricting in radial directions and considering positive analiticity.
-(Originally, Euler computes $1+t\widetilde{G}(t,tz)=\frac{1-z}{\mathrm e^{t(z-1)}-z} $, but the idea is the same.) \end{proof} \end{theorem} Strangely, Mielnik and Pleba\'nski, who have the generating function, are not interested in metric estimates, and miss to give the following estimate. \begin{theorem} \plabel{th:mpest} The absolute Magnus characteristic is given by
+(c) In particular it can be said that $G(u,v)$ is analytic and absolute convergent for $|u|+|v|<2$ but these fail to be true for $u=v=1$. \begin{proof} (a) The ``exponential form'' $\frac{\mathrm e^u-\mathrm e^v}{u\mathrm e^v-v\mathrm e^u}$ is a quotient of analytic functions and cannot yield $\frac00$ unless $u=v$.
+For (near) $u=v$, however, $\frac{\tanh\frac{u-v}2}{\frac{u-v}2}$ makes sense as an analytical function with value (near) $1$, thus there the ``tangential form'' is a quotient of analytic functions and cannot yield $\frac00$.
+Hence it is safe to call the function meromorphic.
+The nature of the poles follows from elementary considerations. (b) The statement about absolute convergence follows from restricting to radial directions and considering the general properties of power series with nonnegative coefficients. (c) follows from (b). \end{proof} \end{lemma} Mielnik and Pleba\'nski, who have the generating function $G(u,v)$, are not interested in metric estimates, thus they miss to give the following \begin{theorem} \plabel{th:mpest} The absolute Magnus characteristic is given by